minaminao/ctf-blockchain/README.md

 | [DeFi-Security-Summit-Stanford: VToken](src/DeFiSecuritySummitStanford/) |                                       |

 ### Storage overwrite by `delegatecall`
-- `delegatecall` is a potential source of vulnerability because the storage of the `delegatecall` caller contract can be overwritten by the called function.
+- `delegatecall` is a potential source of vulnerability because the storage of the `delegatecall` caller contract can be overwritten by the called contract.

 | Challenge                                                                              | Note, Keywords                                                                                    |
 | -------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |